The DASH Diet

 Paleo Diet Chicken Recipes

 A great thing about the paleo diet is that you can still enjoy your favorite chicken dishes for lunch and dinner.
-You can cook and serve chicken in many of the usual ways, but with much less salt, preservatives, fat, and sugar.
-Here are a few paleo diet chicken recipes from PaleoPlan.com that fit perfectly into your paleo diet plan.
+By using Paleo Diet chicken recipes, you can cook and serve chicken in many of the usual ways, but with much less salt, preservatives, fat, and sugar.
+If you’re on the Paleo Diet and need some new Paleo Diet chicken recipes to add to your cookbook then stay tuned, Here are 3 Paleo Diet chicken recipes that will take less than one hour to prepare for those who want dinner in a hurry.
+These paleo diet chicken recipes are from PaleoPlan.com and will fit perfectly into your paleo diet plan.

 Approx. cook time: 50 min.